This post contains links to products that I may receive compensation from at no additional cost to you. View my

-For instance, as Lina shares the stories of her affair with a women’s discussion group, they all judge her.
+Such as when Lina shares the stories of her affair with a women’s discussion group; they all judge her.
 But, unlike many people, she doesn’t seem to care what they think.

 “Lena seemed the most comfortable with her desire and going after it—she did what she wanted, even at her own detriment,” Taddeo says.
 “She wanted it and could have stopped it but she wanted to separate from her husband.
 She did what she wanted.”